tanuj-public/capstoneProjectURLDetection/README.md

 This project aims to develop a robust classification model capable of identifying and categorizing malicious URLs.
 Leveraging a comprehensive dataset of URLs labeled across several types (benign, phishing, defacement, malware), the primary goal is to build a deep learning model, specifically a Convolutional Neural Network (CNN), that can accurately predict the nature of a given URL.
 The ultimate objective is to contribute to cybersecurity efforts by providing a tool for early detection and prevention of web-based threats.

 **Findings:**
 Initial exploratory data analysis revealed a significant imbalance in the dataset, with a large majority of URLs being benign.
 Phishing and defacement URLs constituted the next largest categories, followed by a smaller proportion of malware URLs.
 Word cloud visualizations highlighted distinct patterns in the vocabulary used within different URL types, suggesting that lexical and structural features of URLs are strong indicators for classification.
+The final model achieved a high overall accuracy of over 95%, with strong performance on the majority classes, while also demonstrating the challenges of classifying minority classes like `malware` and `defacement`.

 **Results and Conclusion:**
 The Convolutional Neural Network (CNN) model demonstrated promising capabilities in classifying URLs.
 The `CNN1D` architecture, designed to process sequential URL data, effectively learned intricate patterns from the URL strings.
 Initial evaluation on a hold-out test set indicated strong performance, with the model achieving an accuracy of over 95%.
 While the model performed exceptionally well on the majority `benign` class, challenges were noted with the minority `malware` and `defacement` classes, where precision and recall scores were slightly lower due to the class imbalance.
 The project concludes that deep learning, particularly CNNs, offers a powerful and proactive approach to combat malicious URLs by learning complex patterns that traditional methods might miss, and that future work should address the class imbalance to further improve performance on all categories.